urras/pirateget/README.md

 It will make another file with corrected ampersands and added DOCTYPE and DTD definitons.

 The scripts will probably work on OS X too, and maybe even cygwin.
 (I did in fact copy this from  runn1ng.github.com.
 If I did something wrong, please tell me.
-I did this readme in a hurry, so it might look a bit retarded).
+I did this readme in a hurry, so it might look a bit messy).